DW Logo Action Alert

 • contracts can still be handed out without a bidding competition in some cases;

-• politicians and their staff continue to be able to hide the details of their expense accounts, and are able to wine and dine party supporters and lobbyists with the public picking up the bill, and;
+• politicians and their staff continue to be able to hide the details of their spending and expense accounts from a full audit by the Auditor General, and are able to wine and dine party supporters and lobbyists with the public picking up the bill, and;

-You can see a list of the 90 loopholes at: http://www.dwatch.ca/camp/SummaryOfLoopholes.html
+Again, you can see a list of the 100 loopholes at: http://www.dwatch.ca/camp/SummaryOfLoopholes.html

 I'm counting on you to prove you are a political leader by doing all you can to ensure that the changes set out above are made within the next two years, to finally put an end to dishonest, unethical, secretive, non-representative and wasteful "politics as usual" in the federal government.